dmendiza/redrobot.io/notes/fedora_on_raspberry_pi.md

 title:   Installing Fedora Server 30 (64-bit) on a Raspberry Pi
-date:    2019-05-09
+date:    2019-11-19
-tags:    linux
+tags:    linux, fedora, raspberry-pi
 slug:    fedora-30-on-raspberry-pi
 authors: Douglas Mendizábal

-# Installing Fedora Server 30 (64-bit) on a Raspberry Pi
+# Installing Fedora Server 31 (64-bit) on a Raspberry Pi

 Raspbian is the official Operating System for the Raspberry Pi and while it's a great OS, I was not quite happy with it.
-For starters I've been using Fedora for years, so I often found myself typing the wrong commands or package names.
+I've been using Fedora for years, so I often find myself typing the wrong commands or package names.

 Newer Raspberry Pis use ARMv8 processors which have a 64-bit architecture, but Raspbian is a 32-bit OS.
-So when I saw that Fedora was building a 64-bit ARM distribution, I knew I had to make the switch so I could make use of all my Raspberry bits.
+So, when I saw that Fedora was building a 64-bit ARM distribution, I knew I had to make the switch so I could make use of all my Raspberry bits.